OLIVE16/website/labs/3/README.md

 ## **Overview and Motivations**
 #### *Olivia Siegel*

+When a seeing human walks the tunnels of Stata, they use their sense of sight to not bump into the walls.
+A visually impaired person might use their sense of touch, hearing, or even smell.
+The importance of being able to get our robot to recognize and follow a wall goes beyond the confines of this lab.
+This lab is important because it is the first step in making autonomous systems that can navigate like a human does.
+Being able to scan for objects and move accordingly is crucial for the field of robotics because there is no human brain to tell the system where to go.

 ## **Proposed Approach**

 ### Wall Follower
 #### *Olivia Siegel*
+The wall follower works by taking a laser scan of 270 degrees around the robot.
+Wall coordinates are in polar coordinates, which we converted to cartesian and then inputted a subset of the coordinates into a linear regression to estimate where the wall is.
+Based on this estimate we could loosely follow the wall and correct for mistakes using a PD controller.
+The proportional term made the robot oscillate based on the error between the desired distance and the actual distance, and the derivative term damped to stop the oscillation.

 **Figure 1 - Visualization of Wall Detection in Simulation**
 <iframe src="https://drive.google.com/open?id=1EBAm5Ia0z1iogYCx_xZG5mqCO49Pzp0D" width="640" height="480"></iframe>